lanzmoncis/news-be/README.md

 ## Prerequisite

-Install Postman or Insomnia you can refer to this doc for installation
+Install Postman or Insomnia you can refer to this docs for installation

 Postman: https://www.postman.com/downloads/